NehaP1706/LAB12/README.md

 11. added const base local host 8000 in every js file start except for home.js - ananya
 12. fixed redundant code in main.py
 13. changed name: int → name: str in the Item class of models.py
+14. Update all fetch URLs to use baseURL in profile.js